potay/letsemailstudents/README.md

 A simple tool which helps you email your CMU students easily.

-Before you use, ensure the settings in settings.py are correct.
+Before you use, ensure the settings in settings.py are correct, and you know your gmail password (google apps password).

 Steps to use: